-Paleontologists view Archaeopteryx as a transition between dinosaurs and modern birds.
-With its blend of avian and reptilian features, it was thought by many to have been the earliest bird.
-Discovered in 1860 in Germany, it is sometimes referred to as Urvogel, the German word for "original bird" or "first bird."
-Recent discoveries, however, have made scientists rethink that status.
+Paleontologists view Archaeopteryx as a transitional fossil between dinosaurs and modern birds.
+With its blend of avian and reptilian features, it was long viewed as the earliest known bird.
+Discovered in 1860 in Germany, it's sometimes referred to as Urvogel, the German word for "original bird" or "first bird."
+Recent discoveries, however, have displaced Archaeopteryx from its lofty title.

-The more common name Archaeopteryx is a combination of two ancient Greek words: archaīos, meaning "ancient," and ptéryx, meaning "feather" or "wing."
-All 11 fossil specimens have been assigned, with some controversy, to a single species, Archaeopteryx lithographica.
+Archaeopteryx is a combination of two ancient Greek words: archaīos, meaning "ancient," and ptéryx, meaning "feather" or "wing."
+There are two species of Archaeopteryx: A. lithographica and A. siemensii.

-Archaeopteryx lived around 151 million to 149 million years ago — during the Tithonian stage in the late Jurassic Period — in what is now southern Germany.
-At the time, Europe was an archipelago and was much closer to the equator than it is today, with latitude similar to Florida, providing this basal bird, or "stem-bird," with a fairly warm home close to the sea in which it could thrive.
+Archaeopteryx lived around 150 million years ago — during the early Tithonian stage in the late Jurassic Period — in what is now Bavaria, southern Germany.
+At the time, Europe was an archipelago and was much closer to the equator than it is today, with latitude similar to Florida, providing this basal bird, or "stem-bird," with a fairly warm — though likely dry — climate.